-· Does the location of this event support the access and inclusion needs of the intended audience?
+Does the location of this event support the access and inclusion needs of the intended audience?

-- · Solicit venues that cater to various accessibility needs, for instance does the location offer the following: - Elevator access - ADA restrooms - Accessible entrances (without stairs/steps) - Ramps - Accessible seating for wheelchair users, Blind or low vision individuals, and D/deaf or Hard of Hearing persons - Hearing loops (T-coils) Link to Ulowa Hearing Loop System (https://www.facilities.uiowa.edu/ hearing-loop-system) - Sharps containers - · Clear and legible signs and signs in Braille - Adequate spaces in between tables/chairs to allow easy access for different body sizes and ambulatory devices - Lactation spaces Link to Uiowa Lactation Room Locations (https://hr.uiowa.edu/employee-well-being/family-services/lactation-facilities-and-resources/lactation-room-locations) - Restrooms that... - are gender inclusive Link to Uiowa Gender Inclusive Restroom locations (https://trans-resources.org.uiowa.edu/find-gender-inclusive-restroom-campus) - provide sharps containers - have changing stations accessible to parents of all genders as well as knowing about adult changing spaces - Quiet spaces and Sensory rooms; these are spaces reserved for quite or events with specific times that are intended to reduce over stimulation such as reducing sound, lights, or interaction.
-Visit the section of this Guide on Creating an Inclusive Atmosphere for additional information about participation. - Multiple lighting options
+- Solicit venues that cater to various accessibility needs, for instance does the location offer the following:

+- Elevator access

+- ADA restrooms

+- Accessible entrances (without stairs/steps)

+- Ramps

+- Accessible seating for wheelchair users, Blind or low vision individuals, and Deaf and Hard of Hearing persons

+- Hearing loops (T-coils)

+- Sharp containers

+- · Clear and legible signs and signs in Braille

+- Adequate spaces in between tables/chairs to allow easy access for different body sizes and ambulatory devices

+- Lactation spaces

+- Restrooms that...

+- are gender inclusive

+- provide sharps containers

+- have changing stations accessible to parents of all genders as well as knowing about adult changing spaces

-- Microphones - Include the venue's accessibility features, as well as information on how to request a reasonable accommodation in your event/programming marketing, invitations, confirmation communication, and at the event/program. - Ask venue about the historical background of the venue.
-Avoid facilities that may leave an unfavorable connotation in participants' minds (e.g., Venue that in the past restricted memberships to a specific race, gender, and/or socioeconomic background). - Consider venues who engage in ethical practices such as sustainability efforts and providing workers with livable wages. - Avoid spaces with ongoing construction, new carpeting, newly painted walls, and recently used chemicals for smell-sensitivity. - If your event is on campus, communicate with Facilities Management or the ADA Coordinator when there are issues so they can be addressed: Facilities Management. (https://www.facilities.uiowa.edu/) - In the case that events are paid, one should consider whether or not cost of the event is prohibitive to participation and seek community feedback as to whether this is a barrier.
-If cost is a barrier, considerations should be made for lowered cost plans or alternative scholarship strategies.
-Know your budget and seek diverse perspectives in how that budget should be used to facilitate the success of the event.
+- Quite spaces - Sensory rooms - Multiple lighting options - Microphones - · Include accommodation information in your event/programming marketing, invitations, confirmation communication, and at the event/program. - · Ask venue about the historical background of the venue.
+Avoid facilities that may leave an unfavorable connotation in participants' minds (e.g., Venue that in the past restricted memberships to a specific race, gender, and/or socioeconomic background). - · Consider venues who engage in ethical practices such as sustainability efforts and providing workers with livable wages. - · Avoid spaces with ongoing construction, new carpeting, newly painted walls, and recently used chemicals for smell-sensitivity. - · If your event is on campus, communicate with Facilities Management when there are issues so they can be addressed: Facilities Management | (uiowa.edu) (Links to an external site.)